 My first few attempts were well timed but not lucky.
 The weather didn't quite live up to the forecasts, and snow only settled on the top of the higher peaks.
 Down on the walking tracks and in the campground it merely rained a lot.
 This has its own charm but wasn't what I had hoped for.
 However, these disappointments made success all the more satisfying.

-On my last visit, everything came together.
+Then one winter, everything came together.
 The forecast was for Saturday night snow down to 500 metres (well below the altitude of lakes and campground), so I headed to the Cradle Mountain campground on the Friday night and parked my campervan in readiness.
 I planned to stay a few days ... in case the snow was late, and so I could wait for the roads to clear before driving anywhere else.

 A brief snow shower fell as I set up the campervan, but it quickly reverted to rain.
 This was just a small promise of what was to come.